Preet3627/Jee-AI-Schedular/README.md

 - **Admin Broadcast:** Administrators can create and broadcast tasks (schedules, homework) to all students simultaneously, with PWA notifications for users.
 - **Community Hub:** A collaborative forum where students can post questions and solutions, with support for image uploads.
 - **AI-Powered Imports:** Leverage the Gemini API to parse schedules from unstructured text or timetable images directly into the app.
 - **Secure & Configurable:** All sensitive keys and credentials are managed on the backend via environment variables, ensuring the frontend code is secure.
+User data is encrypted at rest.

 ## Tech Stack